ConlanMcNamee/yummly_example/README.md

 1. rxjs-operators.ts
 2. yummly-get.service.ts

-In a Mac Terminal type
+In a Mac Terminal type this one command
 ```
 touch app/rxjs-operators.ts app/yummly-get.service.ts
 ```
 First thing to note is to stay in the root directory.
 Secondly touch will create a file if it does not exist and will not overwrite a file is already exists.

-In a Windows Terminal, type
+In a Windows Terminal, type these two commands
 ```
 Create app/rxjs-operators.ts
 Create app/yummly-get.service.ts